eksiscloud/Varnish_7.x-multiple_sites/README.md

 ## GeoIP

-I'm using GeoIP on Nginx to identify countries and telling it to Varnish.
+I'm using GeoIP on Nginx to identify countries and Varnish uses its own vmod to do banning.
 Both needs extra work when installing/setup, but it is not that hard job - Google will help you.
-Mostly part of Nginx is just a relic from time when I used iptables for banning and filtering.
+GeoIP part of Nginx is just a relic from time when I used iptables for banning and filtering, but niw it just gives country in its logs.

 ## War against bots